 The available evidence suggests that smokers who take Champix are 300% more likely to quit successfully than those who try to quit without treatment.
-You can order Champix through our convenient online service where our NHS experienced clinicians will review your symptoms.
+Champix is currently unavailable in the UK as the product has been recalled.

 Change your lifestyle

 Making some small changes to your lifestyle and daily routine can significantly improve your chances of successfully quitting smoking:

 Many people enjoy a cigarette after a meal, and studies have found that this may be because certain foods, such as meat, make cigarettes more satisfying.
 Other foods such as cheese, fruit and vegetables make cigarettes taste bad.
 So if you are trying to quit smoking, you could try cutting back on meat, and eating more fruit and veg instead; or you could simply try ending a meal with cheese and fruit.

 The same goes for drinks.
 Fizzy drinks, alcohol, tea and coffee can all make cigarettes taste better, so opting for water or juice instead could help to reduce your cravings.

 Physical activity can help relieve your withdrawal symptoms and reduce your cravings for nicotine.
 Exercise also reduces stress and releases endorphins (pleasure hormones) that will make you feel better about what you’re doing.

 When the cravings become too much, try doing something active instead of smoking.
 Just a walk around the block or even a stretch can be enough to release endorphins and give you the willpower to resist.